astronomer/docs/learn/airflow-setup-teardown.md

     ![Successful DAG with failed teardown](/img/guides/airflow-setup-teardown_teardown_fail_dag_succeed.png)

 - When a teardown task is within a [task group](task-groups.md) and a dependency is set on the task group, the teardown task will be ignored when evaluating if a dependency has been met.
-For example, `run_after_taskgroup`, which dependent on the `work_in_the_cluster` task group, will run even if the teardown task has failed or is still running.
+For example, `run_after_taskgroup`, which is dependent on the `work_in_the_cluster` task group, will run even if the teardown task has failed or is still running.

     ![Task group with teardown](/img/guides/airflow-setup-teardown-task_after_taskgroup.png)